When God Let Satan Test the GOAT — Modern Paraphrase | nocap.bible

 "Have you considered my servant Job?
 There is none like him on the earth — a blameless and upright man, who fears God and turns away from evil."

 God brought up Job.
 Not Satan — God.
 He put His own servant's name on the table.
-And Satan came back with the most cynical take possible:
+And Satan came back with an incredibly cynical take possible:

 "Does Job fear God for no reason?
 You've put a hedge around him, his family, everything he owns.
 You've blessed the work of his hands and his stuff just keeps increasing.
 But stretch out your hand and touch all that he has, and he will curse you to your face."